Community-led action

 Neighbor message — soft version

 Hi — quick neighborhood ask.
 We’re trying to reduce gas-powered leaf blower use because the noise and exhaust affect everyone nearby.
 Would you be open to asking your gardener whether they can use electric equipment or avoid gas blowers at your house?
-San Carlos has rebate information to help people switch, and there’s a local petition here: https://www.change.org/p/help-san-carlos-go-cleaner-and-healthier-support-a-ban-on-gas-powered-leaf-blowers Thanks for considering it.
+San Carlos has rebate information to help people switch and there’s a petition, too.
+In fact, you can get your own electric leaf blower for free and make it available to your gardener if you'd like.
+You can find it all here: quietsancarlos.org Thanks for considering it.

 Neighbor message — direct version

 Hi — I’m reaching out to neighbors about gas-powered leaf blowers.
 They are extremely loud, polluting, and disruptive, especially when multiple landscaping crews are working in the neighborhood on the same day.
 Would you be willing to ask your landscaper not to use gas-powered blowers on your property and to switch to electric equipment if possible?
-Here’s the local action page: https://CHANGE-THIS-WEBSITE-LINK.com
+Also, you can get your own electric leaf blower for free and make it available to your gardener if you'd like.
+Here’s the local action page: quietsancarlos.org

 What to say if your landscaper pushes back